Conversion Optimization

 eCommerce beauty founders – this one’s for you!

-→ generates brand awareness
+→ generate brand awareness

-→ build social proof (and sales, ofc)
+→ build social proof

-@jacattack runs her own beauty store – she uses her personal TikTok to open up a 1:1 channel and talk about her choices:
+@jacattack, for example, runs her own beauty store – she uses her personal TikTok to open up a 1:1 channel and talk about her choices:

 Leverage TikTok for engaging beauty content & sales